fiskaltrust/release-notes/portal/portal-sprint-105.md

 ![image](images/sprint-105/confirmation_dialogue.png)

-### Reworked Shop/Quotes Pages
+### Reworked Quotes Pages

-The Quotes Page in Portal has been reworked and now the user experience has been improved.
+The Quotes Page in the Shop in Portal has been reworked and now the user experience has been improved.
 The performance of the page has increased and a bigger amount of data can now be handled more efficiently.
 A better view is offered in different resolutions for the Quotes Page, and the API has improved significantly.

 ![image](images/sprint-105/quotes-page.png)

-### Reworked Shop/Invoices Pages
+### Reworked Invoices Pages

-The Quotes Page in Portal has been reworked and now the user experience has been improved.
+The Quotes Page in the Shop in Portal has been reworked and now the user experience has been improved.
 The performance of the page has increased significantly, and a bigger amount of data can now be handled more efficiently.
 The general functionalities are identical to the past, but a search bar and pagination functionality have now been added.

 ![image](images/sprint-105/invoicepage.png)